devashishlohani/stcae_pids/README.md

-# Spatio-Temporal Convolutional Autoencoders for Perimeter Intrusion Detection
+# Official implementation of "STCAE"

-This source code is for submission at workshop RRPR 2020.
+This is the implementation of our paper ["Spatio-Temporal Convolutional Autoencoders for Perimeter Intrusion Detection"](https://hal.science/hal-03145398v1/preview/Spatio-Temporal_Convolutional_Autoencoders_for_Perimeter_Intrusion_Detection.pdf) (RRPR 2021).
-We reproduce the results for Fall detection and extend 3D convolutional autoencoder for Intrusion detection task.
+We propose 3D convolutional autoencoder for Fall detectoion and Intrusion detection task.

 **Installation**